-Set your HomePod as your default speaker for Apple TV 4K.
+Set your HomePod as your default speaker for your Apple TV 4K.
 Here's how!

-The HomePod is an excellent way to create a more immersive experience with the Apple TV, and with the release of tvOS 14.2, you can finally set it as the default speaker.
-Now, with just a few simple steps, you can route all of your Apple TV 4K's audio to a solo HomePod or a Stereo Pair, including apps and games, without having to jump through menu after menu.
+Apple's smart speaker — the HomePod — is an excellent way to create a more immersive experience with the Apple TV.
+However, to truly take advantage of its premium sound, you need to know how to set your HomePod as your default speaker.
+With just a few simple steps, you can route all of your Apple TV 4K's audio to a solo HomePod, HomePod mini, or a Stereo Pair.
+The setting works with apps and games without jumping through menu after menu.
 Here's how to set your HomePod as your default speaker for Apple TV.

 Requirements